Tax avoidance is a commonly misunderstood term. Our brilliant team can explain exactly what it means and how it differs to tax evasion.

 Tax avoidance is illegal within the UK under various overlapping pieces of tax legislation which can potentially leave the taxpayer with more than one tax obligation.
 Please see our website here which describes the difference between Tax Planning and Tax Avoidance.

-These Tax Avoidance Schemes are now largely illegal and from 5 April 2019 the employee may be at risk of a far more severe penalty in the even such loans remain outstanding, potentially going back up to 20 years.
-Please see our webpage here which deals with these new loan charges.
+These tax avoidance schemes are now largely illegal and from 5 April 2019 the employee may be at risk of a far more severe penalty in the even such loans remain outstanding, potentially going back up to 20 years – read more about these loan charges.